Key Takeaways

 You can also send these emails in waves and adjust the content based on the reactions.

 Again, spend time on perfecting your email and make it sound like an actual human writing it.
-Your email will end up in the trash if it sounds automated, generic or over personalized.
+Your email will end up in the trash if it sounds automated, generic, or over-personalized.

 ✅ 11.4 Be mindful of the anchor text

-Hopefully the outreach gave some positive results.
+Hopefully, the outreach gave some positive results.
 Now you have one more thing to be mindful of – the anchor text.

-When building links don’t use too many exact match anchor texts.
+When building links, don’t use too many exact match anchor texts.
 Exact match anchor texts are those that are exactly the same as your main keyword for the landing page you are building a link to.

-Similar to that you have partial match anchor texts that use a part of the keyword (a keyword can be made up of more than one word) in combination with other words.
+Similar to that, you have partial match anchor texts that use a part of the keyword (a keyword can be made up of more than one word) in combination with other words.
 Exact and partial match anchor texts shouldn’t be used in more than 15% of your link profile.

-Most of the links you build should have generic anchor texts (URL, brand name, “click here”, “read more” etc.).
+Most of the links you build should have generic anchor texts (URL, brand name, “click here”, “read more”, etc.).

 Why do you need to be aware of the use of anchors?